 Figure 1 Example of a set of 4 stability landscapes from Scheffer et al. (2001).
 The upper side of the figure shows the stability landscape of a one-dimensional system for 4 different values of a control parameter.
 The lower side shows the bifurcation diagram.
 This diagram proved to be a succesful tool for explaining advanced concepts in bifurcation theory such as bistability and fold bifurcations.

 Like with any other analogy, it is important to be aware of its limitations.
-The most important one is the fact that, for models with more than one state variable, such a potential doesn’t exist in general.
+The one we address here is the fact that, for models with more than one state variable, such a potential doesn’t exist in general.
 To get an intutive feeling of why this is true, picture a model with a stable cyclic attractor.
 As the slope of the potential should reflect the speed of change, we would need a potential landscape where our marble can roll in a closed loop while always going downhill.
 Such a surface is a classical example of an impossible object (see figure 2 and L. S. Penrose and Penrose (1958) for details).

 Figure 2 The Penrose stair (L. S. Penrose and Penrose (1958)) is a classical example of an impossible object.
 In such a surface, it is possible to walk in a closed loop while permanently going downhill.
 This object was popularized by the Dutch artist M.C.
 Escher (for a beautiful example, see Escher (1960).
 The same idea is explored in Escher (1961)).